lilswif/yomoni/README.md

 $vagrant ssh
 ```

-## Configure Siege strategy and attack
+## Configure Siege Strategy and Lauch the Attacks

 !!!
 Always run the following commands run from the ```/home/vagrant/yomoni``` folder !!!